oleglukin/section9/README.md

 View GraphQL schema: https://section9-210115.appspot.com/schema

 ### Prepare some data to query
 The app queries Firebase database, so in order to run those queries you would need some data in a Firebase cluster.
-Follow this page to find out how to set up a database: https://firebase.google.com/ After that you would need to load some sample data into the database.
-This project uses some sample data from 'Airline On-Time Performance Data' database from US Bureau of Transportation Statistics (https://www.transtats.bts.gov/Tables.asp?DB_ID=120).
+Follow this page to find out how to set up a database: [https://firebase.google.com/] After that you would need to load some sample data into the database.
+This project uses some sample data from 'Airline On-Time Performance Data' database from [US Bureau of Transportation Statistics](https://www.transtats.bts.gov/Tables.asp?DB_ID=120).
 Data sets:
 - On-Time Performance (the main data set)
 Plus some reference data:
 - AirlineID

 Downloaded CSV files can be imported into Firebase using some 3rd party tools.
 This is how it can be done manually:
-- Convert CSV files into Json using some tool like Total CSV Converter (https://www.coolutils.com/TotalCSVConverter)
+- Convert CSV files into Json using some tool like [Total CSV Converter](https://www.coolutils.com/TotalCSVConverter)
-- Import Json files into your database using Firebase console (https://support.google.com/firebase/answer/6386780?hl=en)
+- Import Json files into your database using [Firebase console](https://support.google.com/firebase/answer/6386780?hl=en)

 ### Steps to run it locally